makersacademy/chitter-challenge/recipe/chitter_classes_design.md

     # Returns an array of Peep objects.
   end

+  def all_with_users
+    # Executes the SQL query:
+    # SELECT peeps.id AS peep_id,
+          # peeps.content,
+          # peeps.time,
+          # users.name,
+          # users.username
+          # FROM peeps
+          # JOIN users ON peeps.user_id = users.id;
+    # Returns an array of Peeps objects with related User information
+  end

   # Gets a single record by its ID
   # One argument: the id (number)
   def find(id)